raycu03/sofware_test-3-con-DB/README.md

 7. Later enter command “run-app”
 8. Enter to the Url that grails show;

-in case of error you must make a modification to the file build.gradle give a space or enter and save.
+In case of error you must make a modification to the file build.gradle give a space or press the enter key and save.